View William Schoonover's Obituary on mydailyregister.com and share memories

-GALLIPOLIS — William Homer "Bill" Schoonover, age 95, of Gallipolis, passed away Friday, March 8, 2019 at his residence.
+GALLIPOLIS, Ohio — William Homer "Bill" Schoonover, age 95, of Gallipolis, Ohio passed away Friday, March 8, 2019 at his residence.

 He was the son of the late Walter Homer and Thelma Daugherty Schoonover.
 In addition to his parents, he was preceded by two brothers; Bobby Schoonover and Walter "Junior" Schoonover; and by one sister, Wanda Lee.